 Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 • The word ‘Asana’ is etymologically derived from the Sanskrit root ‘as’, which means to sit.

-• Yoga asanas in Yogasadhana are usually referred to indicate the ‘sitting posture’ or ‘position’ of the body, which contributes to the steadiness of the body and mind as well as a sense of well-being.
+• Yoga asanas in Yogasadhana usually indicate the ‘sitting posture’ or ‘position’ of the body, which contributes to the steadiness of the body and mind and a sense of well-being.

+Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks